pmcgn/dbus-modbus-client-kostal-smartmeter/readme.md

 Open the GX Webinterface and navigate to Settings -> Modbus TCP Devices and trigger a Scan.
 It should now be able to find the KSEM.
 If the automatic detection does not work, go to Devices and press Add, to add the KSEM IP manually.

+## Known Limitations

+ 1. Serial number not shown in victron.
+This is an Issue of the KSEM, as it does not provide a correct value for the serial number.
+ 2. Power precision is 10W.
+This is a limitation of the used SunSpec register.
+There are internal registers which provide higher precision, but they don't propagate positive and negative values on the same register.

 ## Troubleshooting

  - Check that the file Kostal_SmartEnergyMeter.py exists and that it is placed into the correct dorectory